denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 (rather than strictly "theoretical") and more grounded in the fields of software an electrical engineering.
 To give you an example of what I mean, consider my third chapter, "Phenomenology of a Photocopier."
-It begins with the discussion of the Hegelian distinction between "form" and "content," ending with a case study from the history of word processing, in a technical explanation of the way "content" and "form" are encoded into modern HTML and Markdown documents.
+It begins with the discussion of the Hegelian distinction between "form" and "content."
+It ends with a case study from the history of word processing, in a technical explanation of the ways in which forms and content manifest themselves in modern HTML and Markdown documents.
 Similarly, my first chapter, "We Have Always Been Digital," begins with a discussion of "digital representation" as philosophers Nelson Goodman and John Haugeland define it in the analytic tradition.
 I proceed by testing their intuitions on the basis of something called the "Soap Opera Effect" particular to modern Liquid Crystal Displays (LCDs) and in the related video-processing technique of "motion-compensated frame interpolation."
 The resulting analysis clarifies the various (and often conflicting) meanings of the word "digital" in Media Studies and in the Digital Humanities.

 Complimentary to both of these fields, I prefer to describe my work as "computational culture studies," understood in two ways: first as the study of